 \section{Eigenstates of the spin-1 Heisenberg problem on a triangle}

-Here, we compute the eigenstates of the Heisenberg model of three spin-$1$'s, given below.
+Here, we compute the eigenstates of the Heisenberg model, given below, of three quantum spin-$1$'s.

 The $\Hhat_\triangle$ has spin-rotation symmetry due to which the total-spin, $\Sbf=\Sbf_1+\Sbf_2+\Sbf_3$, is conserved.
-Its eigenstates would, therefore, be the total-spin eigenstates given by the total-spin quantum number, $S=0,1,2, 3$, and the total-$S^z$, $m=\pm 3,\pm 2, \pm1, 0$.
+Therefore, its eigenstates are the total-spin eigenstates given by the total-spin quantum number, $S=0,1,2, 3$, and the total-$S^z$ with values $m=\pm 3,\pm 2, \pm1, 0$.
 It also has a discrete threefold rotational symmetry that leads to an additional conserved quantum number, $\nu=\pm 1,0$, describing three discrete rotations, $\omega^{\nu}$, of the triangle.
-Here, $\omega=e^{i2\pi/3}$ is the cube root of unity.
-Together the two symmetries make it possible to exactly determine the eigenstates and eigenvalues of $\Hhat_\triangle$.
+Here, $\omega=e^{i2\pi/3}$ is a cube root of unity.
+Together, these two symmetries make it possible to exactly determine the eigenstates and eigenvalues of $\Hhat_\triangle$.

 We denote the product states of three spin-1's as $|m_1 m_2 m_3\rangle$ in the $S_z$ basis, where $m_{j}=1,0,\onebar$ are the eigenvalues of the spin operators, $S_{j,z}$ for $j=1,2,3$.
 Here, $\bar{m}$ denotes `$-m$'.
-We use this notation for negative $m$'s.
+We use this notation for writing negative $m$'s.
 First, we sectorize these states according to their total-$S_z$ quantum number, $m=m_1+m_2+m_3$, as given in Table~\ref{tab:m-sectors}.
-Next, we reorganize the states in the $m$-sectors according to the quantum number, $\nu$, of the discrete threefold rotational symmetry.
+Then, we reorganize the states within each $m$-sector according to the quantum number, $\nu$, of the discrete threefold rotation.
 The basis states in terms of $m$ and $\nu$ are given in Table~\ref{tab:m-nu-states}.
 Since $m$ and $\nu$ are conserved with respect to $\Hhat_\triangle$, the states from different $m$-$\nu$ subspaces do not mix under $\Hhat_\triangle$.
 This greatly reduces the eigenvalue problem.
 We finally write the $\Hhat_\triangle$ as matrix in each $m$-$\nu$ subspace independently, and solve the corresponding eigenvalue problem.
-The eigenstates $|S,m;\nu\rangle$ of $\Hhat_\triangle$ thus found are written below.
+The eigenstates $|S,m;\nu\rangle$ of $\Hhat_\triangle$ thus found are given below.

 \emph{Heptets}: These are unique $S=3$ and $\nu=0$ eigenstates of $\Hhat_\triangle$ with eigenvalue $3J$.